We built Fern from the ground up to address our dissatisfaction with OpenAPI.

 Cloud-based code generation and publishing

-Fern can run your code generation in the cloud.
+Fern runs your code generation in the cloud by default.
 This improves reliability as we

 run the generators in consistent, containerized environments.
 You run

 and it just works.
 You don’t need Java installed on your computer to